moka-guys/soteria/README.md

 python3 soteria/manage.py
 python3 soteria/views.py
 ```
-### Testing/production mode
+### Test and production mode
+***DEBUG should be set to False in the config file***

-The app can be packaged into a docker container which can be created using the Dockerfile.
-The docker image is used for
+The app should be packaged into a docker image using the Dockerfile.
-testing and production purposes (depending on the volumes provided).

-*Ensure DEBUG = False in the config file before creating the docker image.*

-1. Clone the repository and then run the following commands to create the docker image:
+1. Clone the repository and run the following commands to create the docker image:
 ```
 sudo docker build -t soteria:v1.0 -f Dockerfile /usr/local/src/mokaguys
 ```

-This will not affect any existing database / migrations directory as these are not present within the repository.
-Therefore re-running the app will keep the existing database intact and continue to use this.

-The samplesheets directory and soteria directory are mounted as volumes with read and write permissions as this is
-required for the samplesheet checks and upload, as well as for reading and writing login details to the database.

 When running the container:
 * -p specifies the ports
 * -u specifies the user and group (1000 being moka-guys, 0 being root) - this ensures the database is created with
 permissions that allow the webapp to write to the database
 * -v specifies the bind mounts, i.e. the directories on the host that are mounted into the container

+The following are provided as volumes to the docker container:
+* Directory containing the database/migrations
+* Samplesheets directory

+These volumes are provided with read and write permissions as this is required for the samplesheet checks and upload,
+as well as for reading and writing to the database.
+As the directory containing the database/migrations is provided as
+a volume therefore stored outside the docker image, re-running the docker will use the existing database/migrations (no
+risk of overwriting).

 Running manage.py creates the database, views.py to runs the app.

 #### Testing mode
 Run the docker image ensuring the correct testing mount points are supplied as below:
 ```
 docker run -p 3333:3333 -v /usr/local/src/mokaguys/development_area/soteria/samplesheets:/mokaguys/development_area/soteria/samplesheets/ -v /usr/local/src/mokaguys/development_area/soteria/soteria:/mokaguys/development_area/soteria/soteria -u 1000:0 soteria:v1.0 manage.py
 docker run -p 3333:3333 -v /usr/local/src/mokaguys/development_area/soteria/samplesheets:/mokaguys/development_area/soteria/samplesheets/ -v /usr/local/src/mokaguys/development_area/soteria/soteria:/mokaguys/development_area/soteria/soteria -u 1000:0 soteria:v1.0 views.py
 ```
 #### Production mode
 Run the docker image ensuring the correct (production) mount points are supplied as below:
 ```